iwsllc/iwsio-forms/forms/README.md

 [![Tests CI](https://github.com/IWSLLC/iwsio-forms/actions/workflows/test.yaml/badge.svg)](https://github.com/IWSLLC/iwsio-forms/actions/workflows/test.yaml)

+## For more info and working examples, see the [documentation site](https://forms.iws.io)

-I found myself recreating similar code in every proejct I worked on that performed the simple task of local state management with controlled inputs and client validation.
+I found myself recreating similar code in every project I worked on that performed the simple task of local state management with controlled inputs and client validation.
 So I abstracted it out into this library for re-use.

 ## Install
  - `npm install @iwsio/forms`